Our publishing policy

 Since the blog is public, it is fine to republish a comment from ACFJ on your own website.
 We moderate comments tightly and we maintain a high sense of duty of care for our commentaries regarding safety etc. If it passes our high bar, we are confident that it would pass yours too.
 People in this internet age know that what they write on public internet sites is fair game to be quoted by others.
 The only thing about quoting and republishing comments is to do it ethically and in good faith, not in a way that distorts the original meaning or tone of the comment.

 At this time we don’t have the blog set up so that you can cite a comment’s exact URL, unless you email us a request.
 However, you can cite the URL of the post, and then give the screen name of the comments and date of the comment.
 Tip: When providing dates use the international date format (for example: 1 January 2013) as we have readers from all round the world.

 May I include links or book titles or other resources in a comment?

-If you have a resource to recommend (e.g. a book, link, or video) we ask you submit the recommendation to TWBTC (the woman behind the curtain) at email@example.com If you submit a comment recommending a resource your comment is likely to be held in moderation for some time.
+If you have a resource to recommend (e.g. a book, link, or video) we ask you submit the recommendation to Barbara at notunderbondage.com.
+If you submit a comment recommending a resource your comment is likely to be held in moderation for some time.
 Due to time constraints, the ACFJ team may not be able to check out the resource you have recommended.
 We are hesitant to recommend any resource that we have not checked out.
 We may publish such a comment after editing out the suggested resource, or we may not publish it at all.
 Here is a post that explains why we don’t always publish links or resources our readers suggest.

 We also suggest you check out our extensive Resources section on the blog.